 |Education||Bachelor's degree in biology or related field at a minimum; certification may also be required|

 |Job Skills||Good communication and interpersonal skills, attention to detail, ability to work with little supervision|

 |Job Growth (2016-2026)||10%* (for cardiovascular technologists and technicians and vascular technologists)|

 A bachelor's degree in biology or a related field is the minimum training necessary for an entry-level position in vascular science.
 In fact, some technician jobs require career certification as well as the completion of a 4-year degree.
 Coursework might include microanatomy, molecular biology, and plant physiology.
 To reach the highest levels of success in your career in vascular science, a doctoral degree is required.
 Laboratory experience and other certifications may also be necessary.

 A career in vascular science requires great communication and interpersonal skills as many long hours of research will be conducted with the same team members.
 Attention to detail and the ability to work with little supervision are also important traits for a career in vascular science.

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) projects that employment of cardiovascular technologists and technicians and vascular technologists will increase of 24% from 2014 to 2024 (www.bls.gov).
-With the increase in number of pharmaceutical drugs being tested, many new positions are available for the vascular scientist in the pharmaceutical sciences.
-According to the BLS, in May 2015, the mean annual salary for vascular technologists was $56,100.
+The U.S. Bureau of Labor Statistics (BLS) projects that employment of cardiovascular technologists and technicians and vascular technologists will increase by 10% from 2016 to 2026 (www.bls.gov).
+With the increase in the number of pharmaceutical drugs being tested, many new positions are available for the vascular scientist in the pharmaceutical sciences.
+According to the BLS, in May 2017, the mean annual salary for vascular technologists was $57,250.

 Alternate Career Options